jhuo831alex/DataFest2018_Indeed/README.md

 * Implemented XGBoost regression to derive significant features and corresponding weights for two KPIs
 * Regarded the significant features as the driving factors of potential business value of job postings
 * Computed potential values to any future job posting using important features and weightings (score 0-100)
-* Optimized ranks of job postings on *indeed.com* by ascending order of potential values
+* Optimized order of job postings on *indeed.com* by ascending order of potential values
 * **Won Best Insights Award**

 <em>This project was done in 48 hours, and was presented to statisticians and Indeed data scientists. </em>